 "Thank you, Axl.
 Your words mean a lot to me.
 And, yes, miracles do happen.
 Most of the time, we are just too blind to notice them."
 He turned and stared at his crimson friend's back as he walked away, still grumbling.

 He entered the room, tired and vexed.
-He had been born human, but after years of DNA manipulation and machine replacements, his body was anything but.
+He had been born human, but after years of DNA manipulation and machine replacements, his body was about half and half.
 Still, for the last months, sleep often eluded him and the toll on his psyche was heavy.
 At first it had been simple.
 Kidnapping the mother elf and infecting her with a special strain of the Zero Virus.
 That had removed her free will and had made partial replication feasible.

 It had been way too simple for Dr. Cornelius Weil.
 He had been part of project Elpis that produced the mother elf and destroyed the Sigma Virus in the first place.
 It had been even easier to raise an army.
-Many humans and reploids supported him and his family's grand legacy did not hurt.
+Many humans and reploids supported him and his family's grand legacy had not hurt his chances.
 Why, he had marginally lost Arcadia's Supreme Governor seat during the last elections.
 Those that opposed him were bribed, threatened, brainwashed, blackmailed or terminated, at first under great secrecy.

-Weil poured himself a glass of high quality brandy as he sat down on the lofty priceless Indian sofa.
+Weil poured himself a glass of high quality brandy as he sat down on a priceless lofty Indian sofa.
 As much as he wanted to return to his research, he was aware of his limits.

 When the time to step out of the proverbial closet had come, he had been unstoppable.
 His armies dominated land, air, water and Cyberspace.
 He had launched preemptive strikes against most of the earth's military forces, including the Maverick Hunters.
-He had raided research centers for advanced technology and had combined it with his own remarkable achievements.
+He had raided research centers for advanced technology and had combined it with his own remarkable achievements to great effect.

 In the end, he had underestimated the Maverick Hunters.
 Perhaps it was because he had been working too close to them during the last Sigma war.
 Perhaps when pushed to their limit, they had become more formidable than ever.
 Perhaps he had believed that because a portion of his army consisted of humans, they would hold back lest they were declared mavericks.
 At first that had been true, but later the crumbling and desperate Megacity Central Council had specifically announced that no reploid killing enemy humans during the war would be labeled as such.

-Ultimately, it wasn't really the Hunters posing a problem.
+Ultimately, it hadn't really been the Hunters posing the problem.
 "X and Zero", he growled towards the exquisitely decorated walls of his private quarters.
 The now empty glass shattered in his grip.
 In the end, the two ancient androids had been his undoing.
 After years of war, they had led his enemies with terrifying efficiency.
 He had lost count of supporting facilities, flagships, war machines and armies they had personally demolished.